sustainablefarms/farm_biodiversity_app/README.md

 ## Google Analytics Tracking
 The app includes Google Analytics tracking for the activities in the following table.
 Event Name and Event Category should both be available to Google Analytics.
-Selected region, longitude and latitude are *not* tracked.
+Selected longitude and latitude are *not* tracked, however the URL is saved by some automatic Google Analytics tracking, and the URL contains the region, planting (vs remnant), Noisy Miner occupancy, nearby woody cover and regional woody cover.

 |Description   | Event Name | Event Category |
 |--------------|------------|----------------|